 Two common methods of managing inventory are Periodic and Perpetual.
 Choosing which one to use is vital to the success of your business.
-The main difference between the two systems is how often inventory data is updated.
+The main difference between the two inventory control systems is how often inventory data is updated.

 THE PERIODIC METHOD

 The periodic inventory method is one in which inventory data is updated after a specific interval of time, usually a year.
 This is where the term periodic comes from.
 Data is entered into the inventory control system after a specific period of time.

 The periodic inventory system is most useful for a small business that maintains minimal amounts of goods inventory.
 For them, a physical inventory count is easy to complete, and they can estimate reasonably accurate cost-of-goods-sold figures for interim periods.
 However, there are also several problems with this inventory control system:

 - It does not yield any information about the cost of goods sold or ending inventory balances during interim periods when there has been no physical inventory count.

 - You must estimate the cost of goods sold during interim periods, which will likely result in a significant adjustment to the actual cost of goods sold when you eventually complete a physical inventory count.